cutter

 8. (slang) A ten-pence piece.
 So named because it is the coin most often sharpened by prison inmates to use as a weapon.

-9. (slang) A person who practices self-injury.
+9. (informal) A person who practices self-injury by making cuts in the flesh.

 10. (medicine, colloquial, slang, humorous or pejorative) A surgeon.